SPECIALTY RESPONSE TEAMS

-The RFD Hazardous Materials Team handles incidents involving hazardous material spills and leaks.
-The AFPD serves an area that is heavily industrial and many hazardous materials are used in various local industries.
-Firefighter paramedics on this team obtain additional certifications that involve identifying hazardous materials and how to control them.
+The RFD HAZARDOUS MATERIALS TEAM handles incidents involving hazardous material spills and leaks.
+The RFD serves an area that is industrial and many hazardous materials are used in various local industries.
+Firefighter / paramedics on this team obtain additional certifications that involve identifying hazardous materials and how to control them.
 Many hours are also spent training in bulky specialized suits required to be worn while working in and around hazardous materials.
 Besides the special suits this team wears, they also carry a wide array of computers and machines designed to sample and analyze hazardous materials.

-The RFD has a team tasked with determining the cause of the fire, and the origin.
+The RFD FIRE INVESTIGATIONS TEAM is tasked with determining the cause of the fire, and the origin.
 They work in conjunction with various local, state and federal investigation and law enforcement agencies to determine what started a fire, where it started, and to prosecute arsonists if it is determined that a fire was intentionally set.
 Members of the team are certified as investigators by the Office of the Illinois State Fire Marshal, and have extensive training in fire cause and origin determination.
 They have to maintain a high level of continuing education to remain certified and a part of the team.

 Juvenile Fire Setters is a program that the RFD offers to the public.
 This program is for children who have started fires and for children who are beginning to experiment with fire starting.
 The program is designed to explain the consequences of setting fires and help prevent future incidences.